-My photography is primarily documenting what I call “the real and emerging west.”
-Capturing the authentic west, set against the backdrop of constant change, whether it be cultural or environmental, provides a focus for my work.
-Hopefully the images remind us to protect the landscape and cultural heritage of the west.
+Capturing the authentic west, set against the backdrop of constant change, whether it be cultural or environmental, directs my work.
+Ideally the images remind us to protect the landscape and cultural heritage of the west.

 Photography is an integral part of my life.
 As a youngster, I would borrow my Dad’s camera and explore the mountains around our home.
 On family vacations, and wherever adventure led me, I sought to capture on film what I saw and felt.
 I marveled at the pictures of Alfred Eisenstadt and Ansel Adams.
 Looking back, that begins to explain why I have a passion for black and white photography.

 A career and family redirected my trajectory, with photography continuing to play a supporting role.
 When photography once again knocked on the door, it was welcomed with open arms.